 Due to its low maintenance requirements, ease of installation and reduced costs, artificial grass is becoming a common sight in many lawns and gardens around the UK.
 Modern artificial grass has come a long way and is now virtually impossible to tell whether a patch is artificial or not, as most types look incredibly realistic.
 While fake grass requires little attention, there is some after care involved.
 Below you will find some useful artificial grass maintenance tips to help you keep your lawn looking lush, green and healthy

 Keep it clean

 After a while, soil, twigs and other unwanted stuff may find their way onto your grass.
 This won’t affect it at all, but if left over a long time it could encourage weeds to grow.
-Simply give your grass a good brushing with a stiff brush or a plastic rake (but not a metal one), or a garden blower/vac.
+To clean your artificial grass, simply give your grass a good brushing with a stiff brush or a plastic rake (but not a metal one), or a garden blower/vac.